PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 ---
 path: "/async-javascript"
-date: "2023-13-01"
+date: "2023-18-01"
-displayDate: "January 13th, 2023"
+displayDate: "January 18th, 2023"
 title: "JavaScript is Single-threaded, how can it Async?"
 featureImage: "./images/Threads.png"
 excerpt: "JavaScript is weird.
 I’m sure you don’t need me to list the eccentricities and little quirks of JavaScript.
-From equality checks, truthy and falsy and even writing entire sentences using brackets - JavaScript is a funny language.
+From equality checks, truthy and falsy and even writing entire sentences using brackets.
 And one detail of JavaScript that’s often easy to forget about is that it's single-threaded.
 It’s easy to forget about since we litter our code with `async await`s and it’s not until we sit down and think about it - if JavaScript is single-threaded, how can it handle asynchronous code?"
 keywords: "javascript, asynchronous, parallel, callbacks, promises, generator functions, async await"